SereniT33/SOCI514SerenaChoi/Assign3/Assign3_Choi_Categorical_Variable.md

     ## F-statistic:  4410 on 2 and 31636 DF,  p-value: < 2.2e-16

-**Model 2** still looks at the effect of age and education on weekly wages, however, the difference from Model 1 is that Model 2 considers education as a *categorical variable*.
-This allow us to compare more than two groups and examine effect of educational transitions on wages.
+**Model 2** still looks at the effect of age and education on weekly wages.
+However, the difference from Model 1 is that Model 2 considers education as a *categorical variable*.
+This allow us to compare more than two groups of education levels and further examine effect of educational transitions on wages.
 In this model, less than high school group is set as the referent.
 Hence, the intercept, 4.770, represents the log weekly wages for high school dropouts, net of age.
 The coefficient estimates for the other variables show the average differences in log weekly wages depending on education levels.
 We can test the hypothesis that all the slope coefficients are 0 using a basic F-test.
 Looking at the F-statistic value, we can reject the null and determine that all variables here are statistically significant.
 The fit of Model 2 is similar to that of Model 1.

 ``` r
 summary(model2)